 Check the battery tray area for signs of corrosion, when batteries leak acid it often attacks the metal tray area.
 Now’s a great time to clean it and apply a rust converter, you can check out the rust converter I use here on the Rust repair tools page.

-Position the new battery making sure the poles are on the correct side to match the terminals polarity.
-Now refit the battery hold down clamp and vent hose, if fitted.
+Position the new battery making sure the poles are on the correct side to match the polarity of the terminal.
+Now refit the battery hold-down clamp and vent hose, if fitted.

 5 Fit Positive Terminal First, Then Negative Terminal